°µÍø½ûÇø

 ThM Seminars 12

-Advanced electives 8
+Advanced electives, including Colloquia 8

 Focus YourÌýTheological Studies